crisajose/CIND-820-Big-Data-Analytics-Project/README.md

 # CIND-820-Big-Data-Analytics-Project
 The objective is to build a predictive model that accurately classifies risk and also evaluate the risks presented by new business in order to determine acceptance or decline of the new business.

+The dataset used is https://www.kaggle.com/c/prudential-life-insurance-assessment/overview which is a public dataset available in Kaggle.
+Prudential Life Insurance announced a competition in Kaggle in 2016 that invited data scientists to come up with a risk assessment model.
+The data set consists Train and Test data which describe the characteristics of life insurance applicants.
+It comprises of nominal, continuous and discrete variables, which are anonymized.
+It consists of Train data with 59381 clients and test data with 19765 clients and 127 features each.
+We have to predict the Response variable which ranges from 1 to 8.
+8 indicates the highest risk level.

 # The data
 This repository contains a train and test dataset. train.csv - the training set, contains the Response values test.csv - the test set, you must predict the Response variable for all rows in this file